dont-code/ng-xtend/README.md

 As you can infer from the preceding descriptions, the ng-xtend framework heavily relies on types.
 Any data manipulated in a ng-xtendable application manipulates data with a type.

+With the type, ng-xtend selects the right plugin and invokes it.
+As mentioned, a plugin can be used to display or edit a certain type in the UI, or provides possible actions to the type.
+The actions will be displayed as buttons the user can click.

+Upon loading, the plugin registers itself to ng-xtend and provides the list of types and actions it supports.

 A plugin can add additional types, however to keep compatiblity the most used ones are defined in this list.
 Whenever encountering a certain type, ng-xtend will look for the right plugin depending on the context, and call it.
 This happens without the host knowing the plugin.